BrandonBernstein/Project-2-Parallel-Computing/README.md

     regather the data with the gather method at root.

     for column in columns:
-      take the min and argmin on each column. # Can be done because order is maintained.
+      take the min and argmin on each column.

       results[f"A{column}"} = [min, argmin]
 ```

 Using the main.py script you can see a small example output (N=5) in the corresponding log files.
 Question-1_rank_0.log showcases the initial matrix, when data was sent and gathered, the reconstructed matrix, and the final results.
 Additionally, Question-1_rank_i.log (I > 0) has the rows each processor received for verification.
-  '''mpirun -n 5 main.py'''
+\n'''mpirun -n 5 main.py'''

 When N is considerably large, such a visualization is not possible, so a time analysis has been performed.
-The script was ran for floating numbers on 40 processors at magnitudes 5 through 9 on seawulf.
+The script was run for floating numbers on 16 processors at magnitudes 5 through 9 on seawulf.